• Share this on:

 Last updated:

-Takes 21 minutes to read
+Takes 18 minutes to read

-After a period of steady growth, the COVID-19 pandemic has caused the European market for decorative objects to decline.
-Nonetheless, almost two thirds of the imports are directly sourced from developing countries, making Europe an interesting market for you.
-Demand is driven by consumers’ desire to decorate their home and surround themselves with things they love.
+The European market for decorative objects is growing, with almost two thirds of these imports coming directly from developing countries.
+Demand is driven by consumers’ desire to decorate their homes and surround themselves with things they love.
 Key trends include adding functionality, humour, collectability and cultural touches.
-While decorative objects are often made of non-sustainable composite materials, sustainable options are on the rise.
+While decorative objects are often made of non-sustainable composite materials, environmentally friendly options are on the rise.

 1. Product description

-• animals, especially birds, cats, elephants
+• Animals, especially birds, cats, elephants

-• abstract objects
+• Abstract objects

 Table 1: Product codes for decorative objects

-Harmonised System (HS)ProdcomDescription
+Harmonised System (HS)Description

-3926 4022 29 26 20Statuettes and other ornaments, of plastics
+3926 40Statuettes and other ornaments, made of plastics

-4420 1016 29 13 00Statuettes and other ornaments, of wood (excluding wood marquetry and inlaid wood)
+4420 10*Statuettes and other ornaments, made of wood (excluding wood marquetry and inlaid wood)

-8306 29Statuettes and other ornaments, of base metal, not plated with precious metal (excluding works of art, collectors’ pieces and antiques)
+8306 29Statuettes and other ornaments, made of base metal, not plated with precious metal (excluding works of art, collectors’ pieces and antiques)

 Although these codes use the term ‘statuettes’, this product group is known as ‘decorative objects’ in the trade.
 European consumers use decorative objects in any room in the house.
 This study focuses on indoor decorative objects.
 It discusses items produced in series (from mass to limited edition), rather than one-offs and art.